-The Shopify platform now has over 1 million online stores worldwide, making it easier for businesses to increase sales and grow their customer base.
-To meet the diverse needs of small startups to large enterprises, Shopify has a range of plans to choose from.
-Including Shopify Plus and Shopify Advanced being the higher tier options.
+The Shopify platform now powers over 1 million online stores worldwide, making it easier for businesses of all sizes to increase sales, streamline operations, and grow their customer base.
+From small startups to large, multinational enterprises, Shopify offers a range of plans designed to meet the diverse needs of merchants, with Shopify Advanced and Shopify Plus representing the highest-tier options.

 5 Shopify Pricing Plans